 Do your best to relax and trust that the panel will be objective with the matter.
 Be courteous and professional throughout the process as the intention is to resolve the allegation in an educational manner.

 Notice: Academic appeals differ from disciplinary.
 For more information on academic appeals, go to the Student Handbook.

-If the student or student organization is found responsible by an Administrative or the Student Conduct Board, the student or student organization has five (5) University business days to submit in writing the intent to appeal the finding.
+If the student or student organization is found responsible by an Administrative hearing process, the student or student organization has five (5) University business days to submit in writing the intent to appeal the finding.